abhilashilapanda/Sample-Superstore/README.md

 # Sample-Superstore
-Business Analysis on sales, Profit of a company in US It is a tableau analysis of data
+Business Analysis on Sales, Profit of a company in US.
+It is a tableau analysis of data.